sample-accelerators/tap-initialize/live-update/INSTRUCTIONS.md

 Copy the provided `config` and `catalog` directories including the files they contain into your `my-project` project.
 Also copy the `Tiltfile` to the root directory of `my-project` project.

-You can now follow the instructions below top deploy and debug your project.
+You can now follow the instructions below to deploy and debug your project.

 ## Working on your my-project project